couchbaselabs/dcp-documentation/upr_design_spec.md

 The algorithm below determines that sequence number for any state the master and client/replica can be in.

 1. A replica will request the failover log from the current master to compare with it's own failover log.
-2. It will add a dummy entry to the front of it's own failover log, with the current high persisted snapshot sequence (if it never persisted a snapshot sequence number, it uses 0).
+2. If not equal, the replica will add a dummy entry to the front of it's own failover log, with the current high persisted snapshot sequence (if it never persisted a snapshot sequence number, it uses 0).
 Any earlier entries with a seq greater than the current high persisted will be removed.
-3. It will add a dummy entry to the front of the log for the master, with the max possible sequence value.
+3. It will add a dummy entry to the front of the log for the master, with the highest sequence the replica has seen, but not necessarily a snapshot.
 4. If there is a common ancestor in the log, grab next newer entry from both logs compare the sequences.
-The smaller of the two is the rollback sequence number.
+5. If both Failover IDs are sentinels, take the largest of the two as the rollback sequence.
+If not, the smaller of the two is the rollback sequence number.
-5. If there is no common ancestor, 0 is the rollback sequence.
+6. If there is no common ancestor, 0 is the rollback sequence.

 ## How ns_server performs a partition rebalance